samysweb/www-teuberdev/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD Student at Karlsruhe Institute of Technology advised by [Bernhard Beckert](https://formal.kastel.kit.edu/beckert) at the [Application-oriented Formal Verification](https://formal.kastel.kit.edu) group.
+I am a Doctoral Researcher at Karlsruhe Institute of Technology advised by [Bernhard Beckert](https://formal.kastel.kit.edu/beckert) at the [Application-oriented Formal Verification](https://formal.kastel.kit.edu) group.
 I'm interested in formal methods for software and machine learning verification with a focus on cyber-physical systems and algorithmic fairness.